summarized by: Evangelista L.W. Palupi

 This is a review of a chapter of a Akker’s book about design research.
 In this chapter “Principle and Methods of Development Research” Akker discusses the role of research in relation to educational design and development activities.

-In the first part of Chapter 1#, Akker focuses on describing the rationale and basic principle of development research by outlining motive for conducting development research, definition and aim of developmental research and its key characteristic.
-Furthermore, methods of development research, its problem, and its major challenges will be described in the second part of this chapter.
-In this section I will try to review the first part only.
+In the first part of Capter 1#, Akker focuses on describing the rationale and basic principle of development research by outlining motive for conducting development research, defenition and aim of developmental research and its key characteristic.
+Furthermore, methods of development research, its problem, and its major challenges will be described in the second part of this chapter which will be described in this section.

 Methods of development research are not necessarily different from those in other research approaches.
 However, there are some specific features that are worth discussing here to further clarify the image of development research.
 The first one has to do with the central role of formative evaluation procedures in formative research.
 The second aspect refers to several typical methodological problems and dilemmas for development researchers.

 formative evaluation holds a prominent place in development research, especially in formative research.
 The main reason for this central role is that formative evaluation provides the information that feeds the cyclic learning process of developers during the subsequent loops of a design and development trajectory.
 It is most useful when fully integrated in a cycle of analysis, design, evaluation, revision, et cetera, and when contributing to improvement of the intervention.
 However, a few typical characteristics of formative evaluation within the context of development research approaches deserve some elaboration.